1. About this Policy

 We reserve the right to refuse to provide you with information that we hold about you, in certain circumstances set out in the Privacy Laws or any other applicable law.

-We will keep your personal data for as long as required by InDebted in compliance with its Privacy Laws and its legal and regulatory obligations.
-We also generally retain your personal data for at least seven years after we have stopped interacting with you to comply with our legal obligations and so that we can respond to any questions or complaints regarding our interactions with you.
+We will keep your personal information for as long as required by InDebted in compliance with its Privacy Laws and its legal and regulatory obligations.
+We also generally retain your personal information for at least seven (7) years after we have stopped interacting with you to comply with our legal obligations and so that we can respond to any questions or complaints regarding our interactions with you.

-We may also need to keep your personal data for a longer period, where required for legal or regulatory reasons.
+We may also need to keep your personal information for a longer period, where required for legal or regulatory reasons.

 We will keep your data safe and secure for as long as we hold it.